Alquemie/gf-campaign-fields/Readme.txt

 === Gravity Forms Campaign Fields Add-On ===
 Contributors: alquemie
-Tags: gravity forms, google analytics, marketing Requires at least: 4.0
+Tags: gravityforms, google analytics, marketing Requires at least: 6.0
-Tested up to: 4.8.2
+Tested up to: 6.1.1
-Stable tag: 2.2
+Stable tag: 3.0
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Add hidden fields to capture marketing campaign data in Gravity Forms.
+Add a hidden field to capture marketing campaign data in Gravity Forms.

 == Description ==

-This plugin adds advanced fields to Gravity Forms that collect campaign and device data and attaches the data to form entries.
+This plugin adds an advanced field to Gravity Forms that collects marketing campaign and device data and stores the data with form entries.
+The form field is automatically added to any form that is edited or created.

 The plugin can be configured to track first touch or last touch attribution and the campaign query string parameters are customizable.